apache/incubator-retired-slider/src/site/markdown/slider_specs/writing_app_command_scripts.md

    limitations under the License.
 -->

-# Developing App Command Scripts
+# Apache Slider: Developing App Command Scripts

 App command implementations follow a standard structure so that they can be invoked in an uniform manner.
 For any command, the python scripts are invoked as: